Pierre-Paul Prud'hon

-Pierre-Paul Prud'hon ([pjɛʁ pɔl pʁydɔ̃], 4 April 1758 – 16 February 16, 1823) was a French Romantic painter and draughtsman best known for his allegorical paintings and portraits such as Madame Georges Anthony and Her Two Sons (1796).
-He painted a portrait of each of Napoleon's two wives.
+Pierre-Paul Prud'hon ([pjɛʁ pɔl pʁydɔ̃], 4 April 1758 – 16 February 16, 1823) was a French Neo-classical painter and draughtsman best known in his own time for his allegorical paintings and portraits, now for his drawings.
+He painted a portrait of both of Napoleon's two wives.

 He was an early influence on Théodore Géricault.
+After 1803 he worked so closely with artist Constance Mayer on many paintings, that it is almost impossible to tell where the contribution of one ends and the other begins.